SanjuChauhan/Movie-App-Challenge/README.md

 # Movie-App-Challenge
 Application to show a list of movies shows and details of it.

-User can search the movies shows his details on application.
+User can search for the movies shows and details in application.

 # Features Used